mlrun/mlrun/docs/model-monitoring/index.md

 ## Alerts and notifications

 You can set up {ref}`alerts` to inform you about suspected and detected issues in the model monitoring functions.
-And you can use {ref}`notifications` to about the status of runs and pipelines.
+And you can use {ref}`notifications` to notify about the status of runs and pipelines.